Lakshit-Ramani/my_demo/README.md

 [^2]: To add line breaks within a footnote, prefix new lines with 2 spaces.
 This is a second line.

+## Alerts

+> [!NOTE]
+> Useful information that users should know, even when skimming content.

+> [!TIP]
+> Helpful advice for doing things better or more easily.

+> [!IMPORTANT]
+> Key information users need to know to achieve their goal.

+> [!WARNING]
+> Urgent info that needs immediate user attention to avoid problems.

+> [!CAUTION]
+> Advises about risks or negative outcomes of certain actions.

+# Vector Dot-Product Implementation

+This repository contains an implementation of the vector dot-product algorithm.

 def dot_product(A, B):
     if len(A) != len(B):